Consider these Factors Before Investing in a Vacation Home

 #2 – Your investment priorities

 If you are not already financial independent, determine how this purchase will impact your ability to get there as quickly as possible.
 Financial independence is the point in life when you have enough income (from investments, passive businesses, real estate, etc.) to pay for your living expenses for the rest of your life without having to rely on formal employment.
-Dentists have special financial planning considerations that can make achieving financial independence a challenge, such as dental school debt, practice/partnership purchases, equipment purchases, insurance needs, uncertain cashflow, etc. Just as you wouldn’t propose a course of treatment without knowing its potential impact on a patient’s overall wellbeing, you shouldn’t make a big financial decision before fully understanding the impact of that decision on reaching your other financial goals.
+Physicians have special financial planning considerations that can make achieving financial independence a challenge, such as medical school debt, practice/partnership purchases, equipment purchases, insurance needs, uncertain cashflow, etc. Just as you wouldn’t propose a course of treatment without knowing its potential impact on a patient’s overall wellbeing, you shouldn’t make a big financial decision before fully understanding the impact of that decision on reaching your other financial goals.
 What if buying a second home means that you can’t provide for your family should an unexpected event derail your career earlier than expected?
 For many, the cost is not worth the sacrifice.